 h.
 Curing.
-Cure the exposed surfaces of the shafts with wet burlap a minimum of 2 days.
+Prior to erecting forms and reinforcing steel for the columns, cure the exposed surfaces of the shafts with wet burlap a minimum of 2 days.
+If supplemental cementitious materials are used between October 1 thru April 30, then cure a minimum of 5 days.
 Do not use liquid membrane curing.

-Cure all cylinders in the field, alongside and under the same conditions as the concrete they represent.
+Cure cylinders used to facilitate construction in the field, alongside and under the same conditions as the concrete they represent.
+The 28-day cylinders will be cured per KT-22.